-A television newscast in in North Korea typically identifies American leaders President Obama, Secretary of State John Kerry and his predecessor Hillary Clinton as devils and warmongers.
+A North Korean television report typically identifies American leaders President Obama, Secretary of State John Kerry and his predecessor Hillary Clinton as devils and warmongers.

 We can only imagine how Dennis Rodman is identified when this odd-looking man’s face is flashed across North Korean TV screens.
 He has nose rings, ear rings and lip rings protruding from orifices.
 He wears sunglasses indoors.
 His Brooklyn hat is askew, a sartorial crime against the legacy of Jackie Robinson.